CiscoDevNet/terraform-provider-secureworkload/docs/resources/filter.md

 - `app_scope_id` (String) ID of the scope associated with the filter.
 - `name` (String) User-specified name for the inventory filter.
-- `query` (String) JSON object representation of an inventory filter query.
+- `query` (String) JSON object representation of an inventory filter query. *type* is operator, *field* is label key & *value* is label value.
+Operator can any of the following: [and, or, eq, subnet, contains, regex, gt, gte, lt, lte, in, range, ranges, not, all, none]

 ### Optional